mingqiuhu/XRayScatterPy/README.md

 # Using the package:
 For running the package, firstly navigate to the working directory and activate the virtual environment.
-Then, write the python script with any text edit tool or IDE. you can find examples of scripts in `XRayScatterPy/examples/`.
+Then, write the python script with any text edit tool or IDE, and you can find examples of scripts in folder `XRayScatterPy/examples/`.
-For example, `gisaxs.py` is an example script of processing raw GISAXS data; `transmission_scattering.py` is the example for generating 2D scattering patterns for transmission X-ray scattering measurements;
-then run the script with:
+`gisaxs.py` is an example script of processing raw GISAXS data; `transmission_scattering.py` is the example for generating 2D scattering patterns for transmission X-ray scattering measurements;  `synchrontron.py` is example of processing data acquired in ALS, LBNL. then run the script with:
 ```
 python script.py